aChase55/ASCKit/README.md

 ## Usage

+A simple collection of common UI Elements, including alerts, notifications, and transitions.
+Support for custom fonts and color schemes are also included.

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements